neutrinojs/neutrino/docs/contributing/index.md

 ## Getting started

-Most contributions will involve working with the neutrino-dev codebase.
+Most contributions will involve working with the neutrino codebase.
 Please refer to the [development documentation](./development.md) for technical details on getting started.

 ## Filing bugs and issues